ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/2-executorch-setup.md

 ### Clone ExecuTorch and install the required dependencies

-From within the conda environment, run the commands below to download the ExecuTorch repository and install the required packages.
+From within the conda environment, run the commands below to download the ExecuTorch repository and install the required packages:

 ``` bash
 # Clone the ExecuTorch repo from GitHub